Eagleflag88/MultiModalEvnPercption/README.md

 ![Software Architecture](https://github.com/Eagleflag88/MultiModalEvnPercption/blob/main/SoftwareArch.jpg)

 ## Sensors
 Modeling of the sensor driver, which acts as the source of sensor measurements.
-In the case of simulation, these nodes take the playback of the rosbag or other compliant data format.
+In the case of simulation, these nodes take the playback of rosbag or other compliant data format.

 ## Frontend
-Responsible for preprocessing of the measurements, such as filtering and undistortion, feature extraction and motion estimation.
+Responsible for preprocessing of the measurements, such as filtering and undistortion.
+As next steps, feature extraction and motion estimation are implemented.
 Meanwhile, objection detection based on deep learning is implemented for object-level environmental understanding.
-In addition, a tracker node is exploited to take care of data association, both in object-level and feature-level.
+In addition, a tracker node is exploited to take care of data association, in feature and object-level.

 ## Backend
 While the frontend focuses on the real-time performance, the nodes of the backend try to fuse the initial guesses from frontend to obtain more accurate estimate of the ego poses and landmarks.
-At first, a sliding window is maintained to constrain the computational burden and complexity.
+To this end, a sliding window is maintained to constrain the computational burden and complexity.
 Within the sliding window, maximum-a-posteriori estimates are calculated based on the inference of a factor graph.
-Alternatively, an EKF can be applied to the sliding window.
+Alternatively, an EKF can be applied.

 # Dependencies

 ## Basic Software Environment
-Ubuntu 20.04 \
+OS: Ubuntu 20.04 \
-ROS1 Noetic\
+ROS: Noetic\
-OpenCV/Opencv_Contrib: 4.4.0 (For Compatibility with Cuda 11), Consult the Installation Instruction\
+OpenCV & Opencv_Contrib: 4.4.0 (For Compatibility with Cuda 11), Consult the Installation Instruction\
 OpenMP:
 ```
 sudo apt install libomp-dev